MichaelCurrin/coding-blog/coding_blog/security.md

 ### How to setup 2FA

 1. Download the Google Authenticator app for your phone.
 Do this now or as part of the next step.
-    - Android and iOS links [here](https://support.google.com/accounts/answer/1066447) with instructions.
+    - See Android and iOS links [here](https://support.google.com/accounts/answer/1066447), with instructions.
+    - You can read about the app on Wikipedia [here]((https://en.wikipedia.org/wiki/Google_Authenticator)
-2. Follow the steps here to setup [Google 2-step authentication](https://www.google.com/landing/2step/), to protect your Google account.
+2. Follow the steps here to setup [Google 2-step authentication](https://www.google.com/landing/2step/), which will protect your Google account.
 You will be guided to setting up Google Authenticator app, starting with your Gmail account address under a _Google_ item.
 3. Add more accounts to your Google Authenticator.
 It is easy to add additional sites.
 Sites which support 2FA usually make use of your camera phone to scan a QR code on your desktop screen.

 ### How to setup LastPass